 If you're frequently doing yoga at home, I don't see a point of suffocating your body in tight yoga leggings while you can enjoy the comfort of these lightweight babies.

 Simply putting on this buttery soft Beyond Yoga joggers when rolling out your mat decreases stress by 50%.
 Guaranteed.

 Are you tired of the tight constricting yoga pants that either fit too poorly or make your little bumps and lumps look more horrid and visible to the public?
 Then I have an excellent alternative for you.

-The fabric is super soft, airy, and quick-drying making it most probably the most comfortable yoga pants on a hot summer day.
-With beautiful boho patterns, bottoms from Hippie Pants are great for spiritual yoga workout and for running errands in the city or party on the beach.
-However, be prepared that the light patterns and colors might be slightly see-through so opt for nude or white panties.
+The fabric is super soft, airy, and quick-drying - perfect a hot summer day.
+With beautiful boho patterns, yoga bottoms from Hippie Pants are great for yoga and running errands in the city or party on the beach.

 I recommend Hippie Pants pants for any style of yoga.
 However, because of their baggy style, it might be hard for the instructor to see your form or for you to control the body form in the mirror.
 Some people might also find the extra fabric annoying and getting in the way of some postures.

 When things get hot in the yoga studio (or the summer's finally here), cropped yoga pants will save the day.